Shopify/cli/packages/cli/README.md

 DESCRIPTION
   Run the app.

-  "Builds the app" (https://shopify.dev/docs/apps/tools/cli/commands#build) and lets you preview it on a "development store" (https://shopify.dev/docs/apps/tools/development-stores) or "Plus sandbox store" (https://help.shopify.com/part ners/dashboard/managing-stores/plus-sandbox-store?shpxid=09640797-900B-4D1E-6E65-76A35B54FF4A).
+  test "Builds the app" (https://shopify.dev/docs/apps/tools/cli/commands#build) and lets you preview it on a "development store" (https://shopify.dev/docs/apps/tools/development-stores) or "Plus sandbox store" (https://help.sho pify.com/partners/dashboard/managing-stores/plus-sandbox-store?shpxid=09640797-900B-4D1E-6E65-76A35B54FF4A).

   To preview your app on a development store or Plus sandbox store, Shopify CLI walks you through the following steps.
   If you've run `dev` before, then your settings are saved and some of these steps are skipped.
 You can reset these